-The ROOM booths are portable.
+ROOM pre-fab products are portable.

 You can easily move them for use in various places throughout your office—or to an entirely new location.
 That’s great for teams that are constantly reorganizing in pods, wings or floors.
-And, just like your office furniture, you get to take your booths with you when you move out, or wherever you go next.
+And, just like your office furniture, you get to take your rooms with you when you move out, or wherever you go next.

-Constructed DIY booths stay with the office.
+Constructed DIY rooms stay with the office.